-Since our acquisition of Audubon in July 2018, and continuing with our acquisitions of Fidelity and Washington in May 2020, we have focused on serving the financial needs of consumers and businesses in our primary markets of Southeastern Pennsylvania and Southern and Central New Jersey.
+The Company is focused on serving the financial needs of consumers and businesses in our primary markets of Southeastern Pennsylvania and Southern and Central New Jersey.
 Through our wholly owned bank subsidiary, William Penn Bank, we deliver a comprehensive range of traditional depository and lending products, online banking services, and cash management tools for small businesses.
 Our business strategy is to continue to operate and grow a profitable community-oriented financial institution.
 We plan to achieve this by executing our strategy of:

-Continuing our transformation to a relationship-based banking business model.
+Continuing to emphasize our established relationship-based banking business model.